ikizir/HohhaDynamicXOR/README.md

 This Salt must "only" be used to encrypt salt values.
 For each encryption.
 When you want to encrypt a data, you must first create an 8 random bytes as Salt value of that encryption.
 Let's call it Nonce.
 You must encrypt your data with Nonce; you must encrypt Nonce with key's original salt and transmit ciphertext and salt to receiver.
 It is extremely crucial to transmit Nonce secretly.
 Or, your encryption is nearly useless.
-This is the unique weakness of algorithm I've detected so far.
+This is the unique weakness of algorithm I've detected so far: If the attacker intercepts both the plaintext AND the actual salt(nonce) used for encryption, algorithm will be vulnerable.
+If the attacker intercepts just the plaintext, but not the nonce; it is not an issue.

 #### Encryption and decryption